What are legumes?

 Well before winter we need to know about how to grow peas to get them established before the cold sets in.

-So, there you have it, from the garden you can enjoy legumes for most of the year.
-Add to them the lentils and chickpeas, and we have little need for red meat; by 2050 our burgeoning population will simply be forced to eat this way.
+So there you have it, from the garden you can enjoy legumes for most of the year.
+Add to them the lentils and chickpeas and you will have little need for red meat; by 2050 our burgeoning population will simply be forced to eat this way.
 We do it willingly, simply to enjoy greater well-being; we have no desire to get tumours or have a stroke.
 It is an important step too if you want to enjoy your meals without a pillbox on the table.

 This peanut and ginger sauce is another of our legume-rich condiments to brighten up a green salad.
 Vegetable high in protein means legumes.